 Such action is important in raising awareness of dates that are important for the Jewish campus community, fostering campus-wide appreciation for holidays and ensuring that academic conflicts with religious holidays are less likely to occur.

-Sample Religious Accommodations Policies that earned full credit on the Report Card:
+Sample Religious Accommodations Policies that Earned Full Credit:

 Promote Civil Discourse on Israel-Hamas War and Israeli-Palestinian Conflict